karmaniverous/win-link-router/README.md

   - You still choose the **default handler** in Windows Settings (the app does not and cannot set defaults for you reliably).
 - **Built-in presets** to get started fast (currently includes `TEL/SIP/CALLTO/SMS/SMSTO → WhatsApp`).
 - **Debug tools built in**: a Test tab to see extractor matches and rendered targets; a Log tab for routing history.

-## Why this tool?

-I built this because I lived the pain: I had `TEL` links mapped to WhatsApp, and after a recent Windows update they all stopped working.

-**win-link-router** exists to make routing explicit and resilient: it lets you map **ANY** link type (scheme/protocol) to **ANY** application or web service, using templates—whether that target is a native app protocol like `whatsapp://...` or a web URL like `https://...` (with ordered fallbacks).

----

 ## Install